PAHW Government Housing and Lease Renewal in Kuwait

 What should you NOT do?

-• Do not assume the lease has ended just because the date passed — it likely auto-renewed.
+• Do not assume the lease ended just because the date passed — it likely auto-renewed on the same terms.

-• Do not accept new terms you haven't agreed to — the old terms continue if there is no written agreement.
+• Do not accept new terms you haven't agreed to — the old terms continue without a written agreement.

 You came here to know your rights — help someone else know theirs.